rifat-22/inapp_kyc/README.md

 # inapp_flutter_kyc
 The inapp_flutter_kyc package is a powerful and easy-to-use plugin that brings essential Know Your Customer (KYC) functionalities to your Flutter applications.
 Designed to streamline user identity verification and enhance security, this package offers a comprehensive set of features for performing KYC checks seamlessly within your app.
+It has now Android support only, the iOS supported version will be published soon.
 ## Features

 ### Liveness Detection: